 Born in Newfoundland, Dr Gillan was raised in Cape Breton.
 His roots are Scottish.
 His mother’s people were MacAulays from North Uist who sailed from Lochmaddy for Cape Breton in 1828.
 His father’s folk were coal miners who emigrated from Larkhall in 1903.

-The Associate Minister post in St Michael’s is currently vacant.
+The post of Associate Minister in St Michael’s is currently vacant.

 Rev Thom Riddell